gitkraken/gitlens-docs/gitlens/gl-terms-and-conditions.md

 - The following product plans are guaranteed support: Pro, Teams and Enterprise.
 - GitLens is available for Visual Studio Code.
 - Best effort support is provided for Students and Education users, we aim to respond quickly and help as much as possible, but we do not have any guaranteed response window.
 - While we try to get to everyone who reaches out, a response is not guaranteed to all users.
-This includes any users who are free.
+This includes any users who are not paid.
 We encourage all users to engage in our community and utilize our free resources.
 [Additional Resources](https://help.gitkraken.com/gitkraken-client/gitkraken-client-home/#additional-resources)

 ### Support Period